The Cluny: Location

-These complement the already-established pub-trade which has long served the area, including The Free Trade, The Tyne, The Cumberland Arms, The Ship Inn and The Tanners.

-The valley is named after the Ouseburn river, which flows into the River Tyne, and is just yards from the door of The Cluny itself.
+The Cluny is located in Newcastle upon Tyne's Ouseburn Valley, an area of intense regeneration in the 21st century.

 Bar

 The Cluny's bar is renowned for its huge selection of real ales and world lagers, and strives to use local and independent breweries wherever possible.

 The Cluny was one of only two pubs in Newcastle to make it into the 2004 Good Pub Guide.

 Venue

 The Cluny has a live music venue that has been described as "one of the most important venues for breaking bands in the region".
-Notable acts to have played the venue in recent years include The Vapors, The Vaccines, Glasvegas, The Futureheads, Mumford & Sons, I Am Kloot, Editors, We Are Scientists, Daniel Johnston, Arctic Monkeys, Kate Nash, Graham Coxon, Seasick Steve, Mercury Prize nominees Led Bib, The Go!
-Team and Paul Heaton.

 From 1999 to 2003, Keith Morris and Charlie McGovern ran the influential weekly Schmazz jazz club at The Cluny, bringing radical performers like Gilad Atzmon and Reem Kelani to the city.

 In 2002, Dannii Minogue played the venue in support of her single "Put The Needle On It".

+The Arctic Monkeys performed there as part of a UK tour in August 2005.

 On 20 January 2007, Maxïmo Park previewed their second album, Our Earthly Pleasures in its entirety at The Cluny.

 In January 2008, as part of The JD Set, Peter Hook collaborated with The Wombats on a one-off live performance of their single Backfire at the Disco.
 A live recording of the song was released in April 2008, as a b-side on the single's re-release.

 In February 2008, Duffy played at The Cluny, the gig coinciding with the Welsh singer's second week at number one with her single Mercy.

 In November 2008, Solange Knowles, younger sister of Beyoncé Knowles, played at The Cluny as part of her first UK tour.

-The Cluny is also one of the venues to be used for the filming of The JD Set, broadcast on Channel 4, and is also one of the key venues for the indoor programme of the Evolution Festival, UK.

-In September 2010, The Cluny played host to a series of concerts, on three consecutive nights, by the legendary New York Dolls.
-In January, 2017, Tyketto performed there.
+The folk rock band, Mumford & Sons, performed there as part of a UK tour in September 2009.

+The New York Dolls, the pioneering punk rock band, performer at the Cluny in September 2013.

+The rock band from Sunderland, Field Music, performed there in January 2020.